M-Talha-Jabbar/AutoBidder-UI/README.md

 # AutoBidder – UI

-This repository contains the frontend of **AutoBidder**, a real-time online vehicle auction platform that enables sellers to list cars and buyers to place live bids in a seamless virtual environment.
+This repository contains the frontend of **AutoBidder**, a real-time online vehicle auction platform that enables sellers to list vehicles and buyers to place live bids in a seamless virtual environment.

 ## 🌟 Features
 - User-friendly interfaces for login/signup